calculix/Cubit-CalculiX/README.md

 - Tools->Options->CalculiX

-Now you have fill in the Paths to CCX, CGX, Paraview, ccx2paraview, the icons from the build and give a number for the wanted threads for the solver.
+Now you have to fill in the Paths to CCX, CGX, Paraview, ccx2paraview, the icons from the build and give a number for the wanted threads for the solver.

 Restart Cubit.